lsuxrstudio/xrstudioguides/ndisplay5-config/README.md

 ##### `Step 2.`\|`BTS`|:small_blue_diamond: :small_blue_diamond:

-Drag the fbx you downloaded above into Unreal and turn off **Generate Missing Collision**  accept all the other default settings for importing FBXs.
+Drag the fbx you downloaded above into the **Stages** folder.
+Turn off **Generate Missing Collision**  and accept all the other default settings for importing FBXs.
 Press the **Import All** button to import the static mesh of the LSU LED volume.

 ![import lsu_led_wall.fbx](images/dragSceenToStage.png)